-Half of our readers resolved their personal injury claims within two months to a year, while 30% of readers waited over a year for their cases to be resolved.
+Half of readers in our 2017 survey resolved their personal injury claims within two months to a year, while 30% of readers waited over a year for their cases to be resolved.
 The overall average was 11.4 months.

-When it comes to getting the most out of your personal injury claim, our survey results show that there's no substitute for standing up for your rights and fighting for the best result.
+When it comes to getting the most out of your personal injury claim, our survey results show that there's no substitute for standing up for your rights and pushing for the best result.
 For many readers, that meant putting their case in the hands of a lawyer.

-The data referenced above is from Martindale-Nolo Research's 2017 personal injury study, which analyzed responses from readers who had personal injury claims, had researched hiring a lawyer, and agreed to participate in the survey.
+The reader survey data referenced above is from Martindale-Nolo Research's 2017 personal injury study, which analyzed responses from readers who had personal injury claims, had researched hiring a lawyer, and agreed to participate in the survey.
 The names of any quoted readers have been changed to protect their privacy.

 Some Martindale-Nolo Research articles reference federal court data provided by Westlaw Edge's Litigation Analytics, a property of Thomson Reuters.
 The data is gathered from federal district court records that include reliable information about monetary awards and settlements.
 Some settlement agreements may not be reported to the court or may not be publicly available.